-The charitable deduction rules prohibit you from treating the full value of your donation, whether in money or property, if you receive some financial benefit from the charity.
+The IRS rules about charitable donations prohibit you from treating the full value of your donation, whether in money or property, if you receive some financial benefit from the charity.
 For example, if you attend a charity fundraiser dinner and the cost of admission is $500, the federal government acknowledges that most of your ticket price constitutes a deductible donation, but you will need to reduce your deduction for the value of the meal and drinks you receive.
 Because of the possibility of winning a prize, the cost of raffle tickets you purchase at the event aren’t treated the same way by the IRS and are never deductible as a charitable donation.

 If you’re lucky enough to win cash or property with a charity raffle ticket, you should know that the IRS treats your prize as taxable gambling winnings that must be reported on the “other income” line of your tax return.
-Moreover, the charity might have an obligation to report your raffle winnings to the IRS on a W-2G form if the value of your prize is worth $600 or more and is at least 300 times the cost of the raffle ticket.
-You will receive a copy of the W-2G, and you’ll need to attach it to your 1040 form just like you do with the W-2s you receive from employers.
+Moreover, the charity might have an obligation to report your raffle winnings to the IRS on Form W-2G if the value of your prize is worth $600 or more and is at least 300 times the cost of the raffle ticket.
+You will receive a copy of the W-2G and you’ll need to attach it to your 1040 form just like you do with the W-2s you receive from employers.

 If you are filing taxes for the 2017 tax year, the rules for paying taxes on raffle winnings are the same as for 2018.